simonberner/git-workshop/README.md

 - A portion of humor and explorer enthusiasm!

 ### If you join the online version of this workshop
-- All participants keep their webcam on for the whole duration of the workshop!
+- Webcam: All participants keep their webcam on for the whole duration of the workshop!
 This will enhance the quality of the communication and of the workshop as a whole.
 You won’t be sitting at your desk and just watching slides.
 You’ll be engaged activities for the majority of the time... almost as if we were in a real classroom.
+- Microphone: Please make sure to have a proper microphone in place.
+Please mute yourself when you are not talking, others will thank you.

 ## Installation procedure
 Please do the following things in order to be ready for the workshop: